How do student loans work?

 What is a student loan?

-A student loan provides a way for undergraduate and post-graduate students to borrow money to fund their higher education.
+A student loan offers undergraduate and postgraduate students the opportunity to borrow money to fund their higher education.

-Going to university can be very expensive.
-Tuition fees alone can cost over £9,000 a year.
-With accommodation and living expenses on top of that, it’s easy to see why it’s necessary for most students to take out a loan.
+Going to university can be very expensive, and tuition fees alone can cost over £9,000 a year.
+With accommodation and living expenses on top of that, it’s easy to see why it may be necessary for students to take out a loan.

 The government-owned Student Loans Company (SLC), sponsored by the Department for Education, administers student loans with affordable repayment plans to higher and further education students in the UK.